-Additionally, 27 more European politicians declared in May that it's "urgent that Turkey respects its European commitments in putting an immediate end to this scandalous situation."
+In February, the European Parliament passed a declared in May that it's "urgent that Turkey respects its European commitments in putting an immediate end to this scandalous situation."

 In the U.S., a bipartisan group of 66 U.S. senators sent a letter to Erdoğan in April urging him to release Brunson.

 Sen. James Lankford, R-Okla., has been one of the most vocal senators speaking out on Brunson's behalf.
 Last month, Lankford criticized the secret witness' testimony used in Brunson's case.

 "You should see transcripts from the actual trial itself.
 They are bringing in secret witnesses from prisons and saying, 'Someone else in my prison I heard say something about Pastor Brunson.'
 There is no eyewitness testimony," Lankford explained.
 "There are no actual facts here.
 All the people that Pastor Brunson has asked to bring as witnesses, the court is saying that those individuals are suspects and so [they] won't allow anyone to testify on [his] behalf."